natesanow/Weather-Dashboard/README.md

 ## Description

-In this project I was creating a weather dashboard that provided weather outlook for multiple cities
+In this project I was creating a weather dashboard that provided weather outlook for multiple cities.

 ## Tasks Completed